Universality of Benign Overfitting in Binary Linear Classification: Setting and Notations

 \section{Setting and Notations}

 Our first set of results will be for the following general model.

-\begin{enumerate}[label=(M),ref=(M)] \item The observations consist of $n$ i.i.d copies $(\boldsymbol{x}_i, y_{\n,i})$ of the pair $(\bs x,y_\n)$.
+\begin{enumerate}[label=(M),ref=(M)] \item The observations consist of $n$ i.i.d. copies $(\boldsymbol{x}_i, y_{\n,i})$ of the pair $(\bs x,y_\n)$.
 Here for a random variable $y\in \{-1,1\}$ satisfying $P(y = 1) = P(y = -1) = 1/2$, a random vector $\bs z \in \R^p$ independent of $y$, and a deterministic $\bs \mu \in \R^p$ we have For $\eta \in [0, 1/2)$, generate $y_\n = - y$ w.p. $\eta$ and $y_\n = y$ w.p. $1-\eta$. \end{enumerate}

-The Bayes risk (with the $0/1$-loss) in this model is given by the noise level $\eta$.
+The Bayes risk (with the $0/1$-loss) in this model is at least the noise level $\eta$.
 We call this model \textit{noiseless} when $\eta = 0$.
 Under model \ref{model:M}, we will provide high-level conditions which ensure benign overfitting.
 Those high-level results will be further verified in the following model.

-\begin{enumerate}[label=(EM), ref=(EM)] \item The model \ref{model:M} is called the extended non-sub-Gaussian mixture model if $\boldsymbol{z} = g\Sigma^{1/2} \boldsymbol{\xi}$, where: \begin{enumerate} \item [(i)] $g\in (0, \infty)$ is a random variable such that, for some $\ell \in [2, \infty]$ and $k\in (2, 4]$,
+\begin{enumerate}[label=(EM), ref=(EM)] \item The model \ref{model:M} is called the extended non-sub-Gaussian mixture model if $\boldsymbol{z} = gW \boldsymbol{\xi}$, where: \begin{enumerate} \item [(i)] $g\in (0, \infty)$ is a random variable such that, for some $\ell \in [2, \infty]$ and $k\in (2, 4]$,